noah1400/c64vm/CONTRIBUTING.md

 - **Coding Standards:** Follow the existing coding standards and style conventions used in the project.
 Consistency in code style helps maintain readability and cohesion.

 - **Documentation:** Include comprehensive documentation for your changes.
 This could involve adding comments in code, updating the README, or creating new documentation files if necessary.

-- **Tests:** If your contribution involves new functionality or fixes, consider adding relevant tests to ensure your code works as intended and doesn't introduce regressions.

 - **Review:** Your pull request will undergo review by project maintainers.
 Be prepared to address feedback and make necessary changes.